y-scope/clp/docs/core/glt.md

 ```

 * `archives-dir` is the directory that archives should be written to.
+  * `glt` will create a number of files and directories within, so it's best if this directory is
+    empty.
+  * You can use the same directory repeatedly and `glt` will add to the compressed logs within.
-* `input-path` is any new-line-delimited JSON (ndjson) log file or directory containing such files.
+* `input-path` is any plain-text log file or directory containing such files.
-* `options` allow you to specify things like a custom percentage threshold for combined logtype tables
+* `options` allow you to specify things like the level of compression to apply.
     * For a complete list, run `./glt c --help`

 ### Examples